clux/facemaulers/north/boreal-valley.md

 - fury: +13 hit, 15x3 radiant, save vs blind.
 25x3 on a crit to spice it up.

 Actual Weapon Drops;
 - Maul +3 Radiant Justifier (looks like fury of the vanished peak, huge golden mighty weapon, glows bright radiant, green handle).
 Attuned.
 Crits on 19 or 20.
-Returns to him (max 100ft range) when opening palm and thinking of it.
 Each enemy hit increases the damage of Divine Smite next round by one damage dice.
+(MAYBE: Returns to him (max 100ft range) when opening palm and thinking of it.)
 - Fate's Vow: (Closed visor black helmet) On crit; add a dice to all damage rolls involved in the hit.
 - Heaven's Fury (+3 Radiant shotgun (2d8), hits in 3 arcs, 60 deg differentiated.
 No disadvantage when used in close range, can hit same target more than once.
 Attuned.
 Crits on 19 o 20.
 On Crit: Blinded stagger: enemies hit have disadvantage on attacks next round.
 [[sunset-warriors]]